 Please do not hesitate to contact our team if you have any questions.

-The potential to be an outstanding teacher with a passion for Modern Languages with sound subject knowledge.
-We would welcome applicants with an understanding of educational context in England but will offer a programme of acclimatisation for those trainees who need to gain this experience.
+We welcome applicants with an understanding of the educational context in England but will offer a programme of acclimatisation for those trainees who need to gain this experience.

 We are looking for applicants who can demonstrate good written English, personal resilience, enthusiasm, confidence, the ability to be reflective and emotional intelligence.